 COVID-19 Important Information

-Our lobby doors have been locked and all clients arriving at our facility will be asked three screening questions regarding their exposure to COVID-19.
+All appointments will continue to be done via curbside and clients arriving at our facility will be asked three screening questions regarding their exposure to COVID-19.
 Please remember to wear your mask for your appointment.

 - Have you or anyone in your household been tested positive for COVID-19?